rchakode/atop-graphite-grafana-monitoring/README.md

        push_graphite_formatted_data_live.py
 ```

+Currently collected counters are related to network, memory and CPU are resources and the aggregated metrics concerned are:
+* CPU Usage: system-wide and per core.
+* Memory Usage: system-wide.
+* Network Bandwidth: send/receive, system-wide and per interface.
+* Network Packets: send/receive, system-wide and per interface.

 By default atop counters are collected every second.
 You can change this interval by setting the environment variable ` ATOP_UPDATE_INTERVAL5 ` with another duration in seconds.